 How to protect aluminized steel after welding

 When you weld aluminized steel, you either remove the coating or the welding heat destroys it.
 If the joint is left exposed to a humid or wet environment, it will start to rust.
-If it’s in a more corrosive environment, for example, a muffler, it will start to erode fast.
+If it’s in a corrosive environment, for example, a muffler, it will start to erode fast.

-After welding aluminized steel, you want to restore the corrosion resistance to keep the joint safe.
+You want to restore the corrosion resistance to keep the joint safe.
 The easiest way is to apply a high-temperature anti-corrosion paint that’s designed for aluminized metals.

 Let’s see the basic steps: